 Rental operations revenue includes revenue from operating leases and interest income from real estate leases.
 Rental operations expenses are costs of operating leases and interest expense of finance leases on franchisee-operated restaurants.
 The rental operations revenue and expenses are primarily generated by IHOP.
-Applebee's has an insignificant amount of rental activity.
+Applebee's and Fuzzy's have no or an insignificant amount of rental activity.